 - On Heroes, Sylar is seen slouching around on chairs as he torments Parkman's sanity at home and at work.

 - In Game of Thrones.
 Joffrey slouches on the Iron Throne after he becomes king.
 Like many other things he does, this only makes him look Stupid Evil rather than villainous.
+Note that in the books, the Iron Throne was designed in such a way that it was impossible to slouch while sitting on it without having old rusty blades stuck in your ribs; Joffrey managed to do so somehow.

 - From The Wire, Marlo likes to lean back on an armchair when he holds court outdoors.